Wash your hands often, but don't worry

 And on Wednesday, Hogan announced emergency legislation for a $10 million appropriation to help the state prepare.

-At the local level, the St. Mary’s County Health Department is already hard at work putting out information and correcting misinformation.
+At the local level, the Charles County Health Department has updated its website to ensure accurate information concerning the virus, and provides a link to the Centers for Disease Control and Prevention’s page about preventing the spread of COVID-19: www.cdc.gov/coronavirus/2019-ncov/community/index.html.

 Right now, there is currently no vaccine to prevent COVID-19.
-But the health department said this week that common sense is the key to perhaps avoiding any virus (even the flu, which is a more credible threat to our community’s everyday health than the coronavirus) and preventing its spread.
+But the CDC’s website gives good advice on how to minimize the risk of catching the virus (even the flu, which is a more credible threat to our community’s everyday health than the coronavirus) and preventing its spread.
+Among the best common sense practices are:

-• Washing your hands often with soap and water for at least 20 seconds.
+• Wash your hands often with soap and water for at least 20 seconds.
 Regular soap is OK.
 It doesn’t have to be special antibacterial soap.

-• Avoiding close contact with people who are sick.
+• Avoid close contact with people who are sick.
 This can be problematic if the ailing person is a child or an elderly parent.

-• Covering your cough or sneeze with a tissue and throwing the tissue in the trash.
+• Cover your cough or sneeze with a tissue and throw the tissue in the trash.
 Coughing or sneezing into your elbow is the next best move.

-• Avoiding touching your eyes, nose and mouth.
+• Avoid touching your eyes, nose and mouth.
 Mucous membranes are breeding grounds for germs.

 Neither the CDC nor the U.S. surgeon general, Dr. Jerome Adams (who grew up in Mechanicsville), recommend the use of face masks for the general public as a guard against COVID-19.
 First of all, the masks do a better job of keeping microscopic droplets inside the mask than blocking a virus from outside.
 Also, Adams pointed out in a tweet this week, “if health care providers can’t get them to care for sick patients, it puts them and our communities at risk.”
 So there’s no need to stockpile surgical masks.